rijuyuezhu/XCPC-code/Contest/Summer-Practice-2023/README.md

-Wenrui Huang's summer practice 2023 repo.
+The summer practice 2023 repo.